ScottfreeLLC/AlphaPy/docs/introduction/quickstart.rst

 Change your directory to the examples location::

-    cd AlphaPy/alphapy/examples
+    cd alphapy/examples

-Currently, there are four examples, two from the command line and two from a Jupyter Notebook:
+Currently, there are four examples, two of which you run from the command line and the other two in a Jupyter Notebook:

 * :doc:`../tutorials/kaggle`
 * :doc:`../tutorials/ncaab`